GandhiCloudLab/watson-ai-ops-330-guide-ilender/54-runbook/readme.md

 We are going to create a Runbook which has some automation scripts.

-Being, it is first time, we need to configure Integrations to connect to the target system, from where the script is going to get executed.
+Being, it is first time, we need to configure Integrations to connect to the target system (it is a system in which the script is going to get executed).

 1. Goto the page `Data and tool integrations`